ghb24/NECI_STABLE/docs/pages/tutorials/basic_use.md

 The goal of this tutorial is to provide a practical, brief supplement to the full [NECI user's guide](../01_neci_user.html).
 We will use NECI to calculate the ground-state energy of the Nitrogen dimer in a (6,6) active space.
 We use the equilibrium geometry, 2.074 bohr radii.

 @note
 For this problem, FCIQMC will actually underperform compared to conventional Davidson CI.
 In addition, Davidson CI has no stochastic error (unlike FCIQMC), so it is strongly preferred for this problem.
 However, this is a relatively cheap example with which to get comfortable with NECI and FCIQMC.
 FCIQMC has better scaling behaviour, can be better parallelised, and benefits from sparsity.
-If you go to (e.g.) an (18,18) CAS then FCIQMC outshines Davidson, which is not a feasible method for problems of this size.
+If you go to (e.g.) an (20, 20) CAS then FCIQMC outshines Davidson, which is not a feasible method for problems of this size.
 @endnote

-First, we must generate the FCIDUMP file.
-NECI is *not* a standalone quantum chemistry suite, and cannot do this itself.
+First, we must generate the FCIDUMP file which contains the information about 1- and 2-electron integrals.
+NECI is a solver for the CI-problem and *not* a standalone quantum chemistry suite, and cannot do this itself.
 For this, choose any program that can generate these (e.g. PySCF, Molpro, Molcas).
 This has been done for you, and you may download the file [here](FCIDUMP).

 @todo
 Perhaps also include the Molpro code to generate this FCIDUMP file?